moldyn/msmhelper/README.md

   - Fix deprecated warnings of `numpy` and `pytest`
   - replaced decorators with `decorit` package
   - Add gh-pages
+  - Add module `md` with functions for estimating timescales and pathways
 - v0.5:
   - Add `LumpedStateTraj` class which allows optimal projection of microstate dynamics to macrostates, method taken from Szabo and Hummer
   - Add estimation of MD waiting times